-Tim's attorney, Bettie Ruth Johnson, who drafted the Child Custody Agreement (T. 103) included only one exception to the normal rules governing geographic relocation by the custodial parent -- the agreement provided that if either party moved from the Jackson Metropolitan area, that in itself would constitute "a material change in circumstances".
-In other words, the first prong of the three-prong test would be satisfied by an actual move from the Jackson Metropolitan area.
+Tim's attorney, Bettie Ruth Johnson, who drafted the Child Custody Agreement (T. 103) included only one exception to the normal rules governing geographic relocation by the custodial parent - - the agreement provided that if either party moved from the Jackson Metropolitan area, that in itself would constitute "a material change in circumstances".1 In other words, the first prong of the three-prong test would be satisfied by an actual move from the Jackson Metropolitan area.
 The agreement did not address the second prong, i.e., whether such geographic move would have an adverse affect on the children.
-Moreover, the language in the Agreement did not specify that an anticipated move would constitute a material change in circumstances.
+Moreover, the language in the Agreement did not specify that an

 Rachel testified that the only conversation she had with Tim about moving from the Jackson area concerned the possibility of her moving to Brookhaven where her parents lived.
-They agreed that Tim's visitation would have to be adjusted if she did.
-(T. 106).
-A "material change in circumstances" would have been sufficient for Tim to modify "visitation", even in the absence of "adverse affect."
+They agreed that Tim's